peass-ng/PEASS-ng/linPEAS/README.md

   - [x] Try to read root dir
   - [x] Files owned by root inside /home
   - [x] List of readable files belonging to root and not world readable
+  - [x] Files modified in the last 5 minutes
   - [x] Others files inside a folder owned by the current user
   - [x] Reduced list of files inside my home and /home
   - [x] Mail applications